 Wells Fargo offers both new and used car loans to help you get behind the wheel.
-While the company once provided auto loans directly to consumers, it has since partnered with over 11,000 dealerships throughout the country.
+While the company once provided auto loans directly to consumers, it has since partnered with over 11,000 dealerships throughout the United States.

 Rather than applying at Wells Fargo directly, you’ll apply through one of their partner dealerships after you’ve found a car that you’d like to buy.
 This company also offers loans for specialty vehicles, like motorcycles.

 In addition to auto loans, Wells Fargo offers auto loan refinancing, and you can complete a refinance application directly with Wells Fargo.
 So even if you have a low credit score, you may still be eligible for refinancing.
 With terms up to 72 months, these loans offer plenty of versatility.

 Wells Fargo Auto Loan Application Requirements

 When you’re ready to apply for a loan, you’ll need to be prepared with the following information:

 - Personal information, including your Social Security number